 Based on everything we've discussed above, it should come as no surprise that the investment in an automatic label applicator system can vary based on things like throughput needs and connectivity requirements.

 Automation equipment is known to be on the pricier end when it comes to overall cost, which is why it’s best to consider it an investment.
-When you take into account all of the value gained and possibilities for future savings in the form of reduced labor and waste alongside increased throughput, it becomes a lot less intimidating.
+When you take into account all of the value gained and possibilities for future savings in the form of reduced labour and waste alongside increased throughput, it becomes a lot less intimidating.

 Even more, as its popularity grows and the technology further develops, more budget friendly options are becoming available.
 Just recently cab released their Axon 2 tube and vial automation system which can be purchased for less than $10,000!
 As a partner of cab we are extremely excited to help them unroll this affordable automation option and offer it among our product line, so check out our review to see what we have to say about it!

-Simply put, automatic tube label applicators can greatly reduce or even fully replace the manual task of labeling.
+Simply put, automatic tube label applicators can greatly reduce or even fully replace the manual task of labelling.
 Determining which system is right for you will depend on multiple factors associated with your goals, process, industry, and label volume.

-Here at Computype, we've been helping customers improve their labeling processes with label automation for over 40 years.
+Here at Computype, we've been helping customers improve their labelling processes with label automation for over 40 years.
 Our Global Services Team and Equipment Engineers are experts in helping you determine which applicator makes the most sense for your business, budget, and future goals.